mskf3000/Tutorials-and-Cheat-Sheets/MediaWiki with Lighttpd.md

 You now need to get that **LocalSettings.php** file from your local machine in some way and install it right insie your server’s MediaWiki install root.

-For example—assuming the **LocalSettings.php** was downloaded into your user’s **/Downloads/** directory—you could copy it from there to your server user’s home directory by running this SCP command:
+For example—assuming the **LocalSettings.php** was downloaded into your user’s **/Downloads/** directory—you could copy it from there to your server user’s home directory by running this **scp** command; be sure to change **[username]** and **domain_name_or_IP** to match your specific user name and server address values:

-    scp ~/Downloads/LocalSettings.php [username]@[hostname]:.
+    scp ~/Downloads/LocalSettings.php [username]@[domain_name_or_IP]:.

-And once that has been copied over, login to your server and just move it over to the your installed MediaWiki root by running this command MV command:
+And once that has been copied over, login to your server and just move it over to the your installed MediaWiki root by running this command **mv** command:

     sudo mv ~/LocalSettings.php /var/www/LocalSettings.php

-And once that is done, your
+And make sure to change the file’s owner and group to **www-data**  by running this **chown** command:

+    sudo chown www-data:www-data /var/www/LocalSettings.php

-Now let’s check if MediaWiki is running by opening up a web browser and pointing it to the domain name or IP of your server like this; change `domain_name_or_IP` to match the domain name or IP address of the server you are working on:
+Once that’s done, your install of MediaWiki should be complete!
+You can check this by opening up a web browser and pointing it to the domain name or IP of your server like this; change **domain_name_or_IP** to match the domain name or IP address of the server you are working on:

     http://domain_name_or_IP/